-You hear a lot about having a “unique selling proposition,” or something that makes you different from all the other graphic designers, writers, and web developers in the world.
+You hear a lot about having a “unique selling proposition,” or something that makes you different from all the other software developers, web designers, and online marketers in the world.

 Easy to say, but how do you actually stand out from your competition?
 What can you say or do that will make you different (and memorable)?
-And what if you’re just starting on your own?
+And what if you’re just starting your business?

 No experience, no awards, no problem

-For mom, highlighting experience and awards won’t work — she doesn’t have any.
+For mom, highlighting years of experience won’t work — because she doesn’t have any.
+She hasn’t won any awards or set any sales records either.

 Stand out from the competition